Insurance for the Everest Base Camp Trek: What You Need and Why

 The first thing to look out for is exclusions.
 You'll find these outlined in the policy documentation, and these are items that the insurance provider won't cover.
 This can include pre-existing conditions, alcohol-related incidents, and certain dangerous activities.
 If you're doing something outside your control, double-check to ensure it won't be excluded from your coverage.

 Finally, tuck into any additional benefits associated with the policy.
-For example, Canopy Travel offers customers special discounts on partner products like car hire and airport lounge access.
+For example, some insurers offer customers special discounts on partner products like car hire and airport lounge access.
 Or if you're going on a multi-stop tour of Nepal, many providers offer cover for multiple trips in one year so keep an eye out for that too.

 Best Practices to Follow With Your Purchased Insurance